 The class “Applied Scientific Computing in Molecular Engineering” taught by Marco Govoni at the University of Chicago aims at developing the next generation of computational scientists.
 This course provides hands-on practical training in scientific computing with a focus on applications to molecular engineering.
 The course provides: (i) training in core programming concepts and basics of good software development practices, (ii) advanced programming topics in CPU and GPU parallel programming and quantum computing, exploring their use through practical examples.

-MICCoM has released two python packages for analysis of first principles simulations: PyCDFT, and PyZFS.
+MICCoM has released two python packages for analysis of first principles simulations: PyCDFT (code repository), and PyZFS (code repository).
 PyCDFT computes diabatic states using constrained density functional theory, while PyZFS is used for the calculation of the zero-field splitting tensor, D, of molecules and solids.
 Both packages emphasize modular and object oriented design, and are compatible with various plane-wave DFT codes, including Qbox.

 Pedro Amorim, a second year graduate student in Jonathan Whitmer's group, has been awarded a Outstanding Graduate Student Teaching Award by the University of Notre Dame.
 Presented annually, the award recognizes exceptional teaching in the classroom or in a teaching laboratory.
 Amorim is working on nonequilibrium sampling projects for the SSAGES code.